The highly praised medicinal Aloe Vera plant is mainly propagated from cuttings, but did you know the seeds can also give you an exotic addition?

 2. Always use organic fertilizer with 10-10-10 or 12-12-12 NPK.

-Growing Aloe Vera has many benefits because this medicinal plant can be used for various household purposes.
+Growing Aloe Vera has many benefits because this medicinal plant can be used for various household purposes and gives the additional benefit of being non-toxic.

-- Aloe Vera gel is antibacterial, antiviral, and antiseptic, which can be applied on sore, burn, rashes, and healing wounds.
+- The gel of Aloe is antibacterial, antiviral, and antiseptic, which can be applied on sore, burn, rashes, and healing wounds.

-- Aloe Vera latex contains chemicals that work as a laxative to help clear your bowel (Consult with the physician before taking Aloe orally).
+- Also, Latex contains chemicals that work as a laxative to help clear your bowel (consult the physician before taking Aloe orally).

-- Massaging Aloe gel on joints also helps reduce arthritic swelling.
+- Massaging Aloe gel on joints helps reduce arthritic swelling.

-- Aloe contains an antioxidant substance called polyphenols that help prevent the growth of certain bacteria at home.
+- Aloe contains an antioxidant substance called polyphenols that help prevent cardiovascular diseases and diabetes.

-- Aloe Vera induced mouthwash is known to reduce dental plaque and bacterial biofilms on teeth.
+- Aloe vera mouthwash reduces dental plaque and bacterial biofilms on teeth.

-- Applying Aloe gel also helps treat canker sores.
+- Applying Aloe gel also helps treat canker sores because of the Acemannan extract.

-- Applying cosmetic Aloe gel also helps prevent wrinkles and improve skin condition.
+- Applying dietary Aloe gel also helps prevent wrinkles and improve skin condition.

-Aloe Vera makes one of the perfect houseplants to keep at home or office.
+Aloe Vera makes one of the perfect houseplants to keep at home or office by adding both aesthetic values alongside medicinal and air purifying benefits.

 Moreover, Aloe seeds are easy to grow, maintain, and propagate, making the whole affair relatively easy for new gardeners.

-However, remember to follow the harvest and propagation guide to avoid making costly mistakes.
+However, follow the harvest and propagation guide to avoid making costly mistakes.